Constrained State Estimation -- A Review: Unconstrained State Estimation

-Many researchers have used the EKF \cite{Findeisen_1997_Thesis} \cite{Doucet_Report_1998} \cite{Doucet_2000} or UKF \cite{Merwe_U_PF_2004} to generate importance density functions.
-At each step, an EKF or UKF is run for each particle to generate mean and covariance of the proposal distribution.
-Later, particles are drawn from the newly found distributions.
-The obvious advantage is that the EKF and UKF take into account the most recent measurement while estimating mean and covariance.
-Further discussion on proposal densities can be found in \cite{Doucet_2000}, \cite{Simandl_ProposalDensities_2007}, \cite{Merwe_SigmaPointKF_2004} and \cite{Merwe_Thesis_2004}.
+The selection of correct \emph{proposal distribution} $q(\vc{x}_t|\vc{x}_{t-1})$ is an important step in using PFs.
+Some studies have proposed to use either EKF \cite{Findeisen_1997_Thesis} \cite{Doucet_Report_1998} \cite{Doucet_2000} or UKF \cite{Merwe_U_PF_2004} to generate the importance PDF.
+At each step, an EKF or UKF is run for each particle to generate the mean and the covariance of the proposal PDF.
+Later, the particles are drawn from the newly found PDFs.
+The obvious advantage is that EKF and UKF take into account the most recent measurement while estimating the mean and the covariance.
+Further discussion on the proposal PDFs can be found in \cite{Doucet_2000}, \cite{Simandl_ProposalDensities_2007}, \cite{Merwe_SigmaPointKF_2004} and \cite{Merwe_Thesis_2004}.

-Despite the selection of appropriate proposal densities, the sequential importance sampling algorithm may degenerate.
-The normalized weight of all but one particle degenerates to zero, referred to as \emph{sample impoverishment}.
-In order to avoid such a degeneracy problem, resampling is usually performed.
-Resampling will eliminate particles with low weight and multiply samples with high weights.
-Resampling algorithms are discussed in \cite{Bolic_ResamplingAlgo_2004}, \cite{Hol_Resampling_2006}.
-The algorithm $1$ details the steps of the particle filter.
+Despite the selection of appropriate proposal densities, the sequential importance sampling algorithm may degenerate and never converge.
+The normalized weights of all but one particle degenerate to zero, referred to as \emph{sample impoverishment}.
+In order to avoid such a degeneracy problem, re-sampling is usually performed.
+Re-sampling will eliminate particles with low weight and multiply samples with high weights.
+Re-sampling algorithms are discussed in \cite{Bolic_ResamplingAlgo_2004}, \cite{Hol_Resampling_2006}.
+The algorithm $1$ details the steps for particle filtering.